YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

    phil_cust_dat.txt $ydb_dbkeys
    phil$

 Phil creates a global directory, where he changes the configuration parameter for the database file cust.dat specifying that it be encrypted the next time it is created.
 (Remember that except for mapping from global variable names to database file names, configuration parameters in the global directory are used only when MUPIP creates new database files.)
-He then creates the database file, runs a DSE dump fileheader to extract the hash (highlighted in the output), and sends it to Helen for verification (notice that MUPIP CREATE generates an error for the mumps.dat file that exists already, but creates a new encrypted cust.dat file):
+He then creates the database file, runs a DSE dump fileheader to extract the hash (highlighted in the output), and sends it to Helen for verification (notice that MUPIP CREATE generates an error for the yottadb.dat file that exists already, but creates a new encrypted cust.dat file):

 .. parsed-literal::
    phil$ export ydb_gbldir=yottadb.gld
    phil$ export ydb_passwd=""
-   phil$ $ydb_dist/mumps -dir
+   phil$ $ydb_dist/yottadb -dir
    Enter Passphrase:
-   YDB>zsystem "$ydb_dist/mumps -run GDE"
+   YDB>zsystem "$ydb_dist/yottadb -run GDE"
    %GDE-I-LOADGD, Loading Global Directory file /var/myApp/databases/ydb.gld
    %GDE-I-VERIFY, Verification OK